mozilla/fxa/packages/fxa-auth-server/docs/api.md

 A valid request will return a 200 response, with JSON containing the `redirect` to follow.
 It will include the following query parameters:

 - `code`: A string that the client will trade with the [token][] endpoint.
 Codes have a configurable expiration value, default is 15 minutes.
+Codes are single use only.
 - `state`: The same value as was passed as a request parameter.

 **Example:**